-- Sediment sources: loading associated with sediment contributions from barren land, forestry skid roads and landings, oil and gas well operations, agricultural landuses, and residential/urban/road landuses and streambank erosion in non-MS4 areas - Background and other nonpoint sources: loading from undisturbed forest and grasslands (loadings associated with this category were represented but not reduced)
+- Sediment sources: loading associated with sediment contributions from barren land, forestry skid roads and landings, oil and gas well operations, agricultural landuses, and residential/urban/road landuses and streambank erosion in non-MS4 areas. - Background sources: loading from undisturbed forest and grasslands (loadings associated with this category were represented but not reduced).

-8.7.2 Fecal Coliform Bacteria TMDLs - REVISED
+8.7.2 Fecal Coliform Bacteria TMDLs